vshih/CloudDiff/README.md

 # README #

+Compare versions of your Dropbox files in-browser or with your configured diff tool.
+Trigger from any "Version history" page.

 ## Current Version Release Notes: ##

+2017-01-26 update (version 1.0.2.20) - Implement "Ignore exit status" option.

-2017-01-24 update (versions 1.0.2.17-19) - Updated installation instructions for Mac/Linux; bug fixes.
+2017-01-22 update (versions 1.0.2.17-19) - Update installation instructions for Mac/Linux; bug fixes.

 2017-01-21 update (version 1.0.2.16) - Support "Load older versions".

-2017-01-18 update (version 1.0.2.15) - External diff restored; requires a separate "DropboxDiff Helper" installation.

-Provides two options for comparing different versions of your Dropbox files:  1) a side-by-side diff within your browser, or 2) an external diff tool.
-This can be TortoiseMerge, kdiff3, FileMerge, or any tool which can be triggered from a command line.
+Provides two options for comparing different versions of your Dropbox files:  1) an external diff tool, or 2) a side-by-side diff within your browser.
+This can be TortoiseMerge, KDiff3, FileMerge, or any tool which can be triggered from the command line.

-In the "Version history" view of the Dropbox web interface of any file, a column is added which allows you to select two versions to compare.
-Click the "Inline Diff" button to view the difference in-browser, or the "Diff" button to trigger your configured diff tool.
+From www.dropbox.com, in the "Version history" of any file, a column is added which allows you to select two versions to compare.
+Click the "Diff" button to trigger your configured diff tool, or the "Inline" button to view the difference in-browser.

 Supports Windows, Mac, and Linux as far as I know, though I can't be sure every possible configuration is covered.
-Note that the combined file-size limit in any comparison is 4GB.

 Please let me know if you run into any issues at http://blog.vicshih.com/2011/09/dropboxdiff-chrome-extension.html .

 ## Release History ##

+2017-01-18 update (version 1.0.2.15) - External diff restored; requires a separate "DropboxDiff Helper" installation.

 2017-01-05 update (version 1.0.2.14) - Inline diff restored; external diff support coming soon.
 Removed NPAPI requirement, since it is no longer supported.